mdfranz/cheetsheetz/kvm.md

 # Add your user to  kvm group

-(Libvirt user shouldn't be needed on 22.04)
+(Libvirt user shouldn't be needed on 22.04, on 24.04 just add your user to `kvm` group)

 See https://help.ubuntu.com/community/KVM/Installation